njbirth/gap-spam/README.md

 # gaps_rs

-This is a program that utilizes information provided by insertion and deletion events in DNA sequences for the construction of phylogenetic trees.
+This is a program that utilizes information provided by insertion and deletion events in DNA sequences as phylogenetic signals.
 For more information, see:

 Insertions and deletions as phylogenetic signal in alignment-free sequence comparison
 Niklas Birth, Thomas Dencker, Burkhard Morgenstern